Uniform Inference in High-Dimensional Threshold Regression Models: Time Series Threshold Model

 and that Assumptions \ref{A-discontinuity}, \ref{A-smoothness} and \ref{time:dgp} to \ref{time:ass:nodewise} hold, then, we have

 where $\widehat{\boldsymbol{\Psi}}\left(\widehat{\tau}\right)=$ \scalebox{0.70}{\parbox{0.1\linewidth}{ }} \end{thm}

-We provide a uniformly consistent covariance matrix estimator for both cases in Theorem \ref{time:thm:LRVconsistency}.
+We provide a uniformly consistent covariance matrix estimator in the cases with a fixed threshold effect and without the threshold effect in Theorem \ref{time:thm:LRVconsistency}.
 Similar to \eqref{asymcov} and \eqref{asymcov2}, there is a slight difference between the limits of the two asymptotic variances, since there is a true value for the threshold parameter in the case of a fixed threshold effect.